VixMobile/Phonegap_skeleton_android/README.md

  * Stay away from images.
 The more images, the slower the app.
  * Use CSS3 Animations instead of Jquery.
 Jquery slows it down.
 That's why I'm using Transit.
 Css is hardware accelerated, jquery is not.
  * Do not use links, and do not use onclick.
 Use the tap detection from Jquery Mobile that you can see in use in the index file.
+ * Do not use Alerts or Prompts or any Javascript crap like that.
+Since Phonegap builds it as a gingerbread style app, the prompts will look gingerbread styled, and will look like crap.
+Make your own alert boxes, even though its more work.